Skip to Main Content

 Biography:

-Suzanne Donner's management consulting career spanned approximately 40 years with firms such as KPMG, Tatum, and Towers Watson where she served as a Director, Manging Partner, and Managing Consultant, respectively.
+Suzanne Donner's management consulting career spanned approximately 40 years with firms such as KPMG, Tatum, and Towers Watson where she served as a Director, Managing Partner, and Managing Consultant, respectively.
 She has a successful record of accomplishment directing complex client projects and developing and implementing new consulting services and methodologies.
 She led client service teams delivering strategic planning and process and control improvement efforts; served as a leader or strategic member of teams that built, marketed, trained, and delivered consulting services.
 Suzanne worked with client companies of all sizes in a variety of industries in the U.S. - with extensive experience in the financial services industry.

 Donner graduated from Georgia State University with a BBA in Management; a Minor in Economics.
 She has an MBA from the Wharton School, The University of Pennsylvania with a Major in Finance; a Minor in Accounting and Business Planning.